triblondon/trib.tv/src/pages/posts/2025/wedding-photo-sharing-emilybot.md

 </script>
 ```

-So now people can upload photos, and they can be handled by the Express server.
+Great.
+People can now upload photos, and they can be handled by the Express server.
 There's some significant room for better edge case handling here 😅, but I did include a few niceities that I thought would make a big difference:

-- remembering the user's name in the browser's `localStorage` so they don't have to enter it each time they upload a new photo
+- remembering the user's name in the browser's [`localStorage`](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) so they don't have to enter it each time they upload a new photo
 - disabling the button during the upload so I don't get lots of duplicates from impatient people
-- toggling a class on the button element so I can show and hide a spinner in CSS to show the upload is in progress (some devices take quite large images and I wasn't sure how loaded the wifi would be)
+- toggling a class on the button element so I can show and hide a spinner in CSS to indicate that the upload is in progress (some devices take quite large images and I wasn't sure how loaded the wifi would be)

 To serve the upload page, I saved it to `/public` in my repo so it could be served by my Express app.